Volunteering opportunities

 Duldig Studio

-Duldig Studio and House Museum is the former home and artists' studio of sculptor Karl Duldig (1902-1986) and his wife - artist and inventor Slawa Duldig née Horowitz (c1902-1975).
+Duldig Studio, a museum and sculpture garden, is the former home and artists' studio of sculptor Karl Duldig (1902-1986) and artist and inventor Slawa Horowitz-Duldig (1901-1975).
 The house museum showcases the life and works of these Viennese artists who moved to Melbourne during WW2.
 A changing program of exhibitions shares an inspiring migration story told through art.
-The Duldig Studio is a fully accredited Museum with a collection of national significance.
+The Duldig Studio is a fully accredited museum with a collection of national significance.

-For further information or to apply, please contact the Duldig Studio at enquiries@duldig.org.au or on 03 9885 3358.
+For more information or to apply, please contact the Duldig Studio at enquiries@duldig.org.au or on 03 9885 3358.

 Enterprize Ship Trust